sketch-hq/gql-lint/Readme.md

 UPDATE_CMD_TESTS=true make test
 ```

-Remember to manually inspect any difference to ensure the new output is corret.
+Remember to manually inspect any difference to ensure the new output is correct.